The elbow is the joint connecting the upper arm to the forearm. It is classed as a hinge-type synovial joint.

 The elbow joint consists of two separate articulations:

 - Trochlear notch of the ulna and the trochlea of the humerus

 - Head of the radius and the capitulum of the humerus

 Note: The proximal radioulnar joint is found within same joint capsule of the elbow, but most resources consider it as a separate articulation.

 Joint Capsule and Bursae

 Like all synovial joints, the elbow joint has a capsule enclosing the joint.
-This in itself is strong and fibrous, strengthening the joint.
+This is strong and fibrous, strengthening the joint.
 The joint capsule is thickened medially and laterally to form collateral ligaments, which stabilise the flexing and extending motion of the arm.

-- Subtendinous – between the olecranon and the tendon of the triceps brachii, reducing friction between the two structures during extension and flexion of the arm.
+- Subtendinous olecranon – between the olecranon and the tendon of the triceps brachii, reducing friction between the two structures during extension and flexion of the arm.

 The joint capsule of the elbow is strengthened by ligaments medially and laterally.